-AN237 Bird Psittacine beak and feather disease (PBFD) Can be Bacterial Infection "Parrot Fever" or Viral - psittacine circovirus (PCV) * Protection & Treatment
+AN237 Bird Psittacine beak and feather disease (PBFD).
+Can be either Bacterial Infection "Parrot Fever" or Viral - Psittacine Circovirus (PCV) * Protection & Solution"

 Psittacine beak and feather disease (PBFD) is also known as Psittacine Circovirus (PCV) or Psittacine Circoviral Disease (PCD). or Parrot Fever (bacterial infection)

 From Avain expert Stacey Gelis said the current psittacosis alert is caused by bacteria which is common among captive and wild birds, and the occasional outbreaks are possible.
 Diagnosed OR know as "PARROT FEVER" .
 Sometimes they can be totally asymptomatic, so they look totally normal, and at other times it can kill them.

 Symptoms - runny eyes, green dropping and sneezing, fever are among symptoms which may be shown by bacterial infected bird.

 * Advised to keep cage clean with natural cleaning products.
 And treat all birds as prevention or relief with natural antibiotics e.g. colloidal silver in water and meals.

 It is the most common and highly infectious viral disease among parrots.
 The disease appears to have originated in Australia.
 Its distribution is Australia-wide, including Tasmania.